Will I Be Able to Get Pregnant After Gastric Sleeve Surgery?

 Obesity can negatively impact fertility and make it more difficult for a woman to become pregnant.

 Other obesity-related complications can be to the detriment of the mother's or the baby's health.
-If a woman plans to become pregnant, doctors will usually advise her to keep her weight in a healthy range for her height and body type.
+If a woman plans to become pregnant, doctors will usually advise her to keep her weight healthy for her height and body type.

 How Is Sleeve Gastrectomy Performed?

 As the stomach sleeve can hold less than the original stomach, the patient normally eats less and loses weight.
-Good nutrition makes this weight loss happen faster, and patients are also able to maintain their positive results over the long term.
+Good nutrition makes this weight loss happen faster, and patients can also maintain their positive results over the long term.

 According to many studies, sleeve gastrectomy is also very effective at: